 In January I somehow pulled a muscle in my back while teaching.
 Exactly when and how I did it, I don’t know.
 Perhaps I twisted too deeply demonstrating Parivrtta Parsvakonasana (Revolved Side Angle Pose).
-I was teaching “cold,” from not … Continue reading Are you in touch with your breath?
+I was teaching “cold,” from not warming up beforehand and from the freezing winter temperature outside.
+Toward the end of class…… Continue reading Are you in touch with your breath?

 Before a pranayama class at RIMYI in Pune last August, we students were sprawled on our mats.
 Some sitting, some chatting; others, like me, lying down leg stretches.
 When the teacher, Rajlaxmi, entered the room and settled herself on a bolster, I swung up, sit-up style.
 “Lie back down!” she yelled.
 What?
 In a flash, we…… Continue reading Yoga protocol: why does it matter?

 I bumped into an old friend during my holiday trip to California.
 “Dylan” has always been an athlete, so I wasn’t surprised that he’s still avidly into hockey, skiing, and other sports.
 But I didn’t expect him to say, “And here’s one for you.
 I’m learning to play bluegrass banjo.”
 What?
 Is Dylan even musical?
 Anyway, he wanted a quality instrument,…… Continue reading Learning on your own